nesi/rstudio_on_nesi/README.md

 ![](launcher.png)

-When starting RStudio Server, the username requested is your **NeSI** login and the password is the one you defined in the `~/.config/rstudio_on_nesi/server_password` file.
+When starting RStudio Server, if you don't get automatically logged in, the username requested is your **NeSI** login and the password is the one defined in the `~/.config/rstudio_on_nesi/server_password` file.

 ## Configuration